-Public buildings, such as the community center and Town Hall, also suffer from wear and tear.
-Without proper maintenance, these buildings can become unsafe and unusable, depriving the community of essential services and gathering spaces.
-Deferring maintenance only increases the costs and the problem, which has occurred in the past because the tax base (i.e. the total taxes collected each year) does not generate enough revenue to cover the costs of the work that needs to be carried out.
+While past limitations in the tax base have led to deferred maintenance, this MDP emphasizes the importance of sustainable financial planning and strategic land use decisions.
 Over the years, the accumulation of continued deferred maintenance and lack of monitoring has resulted in infrastructure and facilities needing major upgrades and replacements.
 Solving this challenge requires money, namely, revenue generated through taxes.
 There are two key elements linked to land use decision-making: